Synthetic Training Device Instructor

 Course aim The course addresses qualified air traffic control (ATCO) officers and aeronautical flight information service (AFIS) officers or others interacting with students in a simulator environment, who wish to become competent and licensed synthetic training device instructors (STDIs).
 The course provides the participants with a basic knowledge of teaching and practical methods, principles and tools to manage the interaction with the trainees during their initial training.

 Course objectives After completing the course, the participants have:

-- An understanding of the personal communication and interaction with students
+- Understanding of the importance of effective communication and interaction with students and ATCO colleagues

 Prerequisites Qualification as an air traffic controller or other ATM personnel with at least two years of operational experience.

 Introduction The structure, content and principles of a successful Synthetic Training Device Instructor (STDI) training program.